Miami (OH) vs. Buffalo NCAA Football Odds, Plays and Insights | November 9, 2021

 - Buffalo has two wins against the spread in nine games this season.

-- The Bulls have been underdogs by 7 points or more four times this season and covered the spread once.
+- The Bulls have been underdogs by 7.5 points or more two times this year and covered the spread once.

-- Buffalo's games this year have hit the over on three of eight set point totals (37.5%).
+- Buffalo's games this season have hit the over on three of eight set point totals (37.5%).

-- Buffalo is 2-4 against the spread and 4-3 overall when the team scores more than 23.7 points.
+- Buffalo is 2-4 against the spread and 4-3 overall when the team puts up more than 23.7 points.

-- The Bulls have turned the ball over 10 times this season, two more turnovers than the RedHawks have forced (8).
+- The Bulls have turned the ball over two more times (10 total) than the RedHawks have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.